openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

 ### What about Object?

-The root class `Object` poses an unusual problem, in that every class must extend it directly or indirectly, but itself is (currently) an identity class, and it is common to use `new Object()` as a way to obtain a new object identity for purposes of locking.
+The root class `Object` poses an unusual problem, in that every class must extend it directly or indirectly, but it itself is (currently) an identity class, and it is common to use `new Object()` as a way to obtain a new object identity for purposes of locking.
 If `Object` were to implement `IdentityObject`, then primitive classes could not extend `Object` (and therefore could not